Comment on the Sustainable Airport Master Plan (SAMP)

 - Provide additional fuel capacity and meet Port's Sustainable Aviation Biofuel initiative

-Sea-Tac's SAMP plan works in two phases.
-The first phase recommends more than 30 projects that will improve efficiency, safety, access to the airport, and support facilities for airlines and the airport.
-Highlights of the first phase include a new terminal with 19 gates, and an automated people mover with three stations to connect the rental car facility, new terminal, and main terminal.
-Near-term projects will accommodate 56 million passengers and meet forecasted demand to 2027.
-Near-term projects will be complete or under construction by 2027.
+Sea-Tac's SAMP plan recommends more than 30 Near-Term Projects that will improve efficiency, safety, access to the airport, and support facilities for airlines and the airport.
+Highlights include a new terminal with 19 gates, and an automated people mover with three stations to connect the rental car facility, new terminal, and main terminal.
+Near-Term Projects will accommodate 56 million passengers and meet the forecasted demand to 2027.
+Near-Term Projects will be complete or under construction by 2027.

 Near-Term Project Highlights

 - 19 additional gates and a second terminal

 - 30+ projects to improve safety, provide support facilities, improve efficiency, and access to the airport

 - Complete or under construction by 2027

 Before recommending additional projects, the Port will participate in a broader regional conversation as well as review results from a new Puget Sound Regional Council regional aviation baseline study and additional Sea-Tac airfield and airspace study.
 Airspace and financial components are tightly constrained and need further review.
 Long-term vision recommendations would undergo subsequent environmental review.